High-dimensional statistical arbitrage with factor models and stochastic control: The frictionless results

 \section{The frictionless results}

-In this section we therefore present the closed-form, optimal strategies for the problem given by (\ref{ProblemCont}) and (\ref{DPE}) in the cases in which the utility is exponential or of a mean-variance type, discussing the former in the first subsection and the latter in the second one.
-While the techniques that we use are classical, in both cases the explicit solutions allow us to gain insight on the new framework of statistical arbitrage with a factor model and will be the basis for the extensions of section 4.
+In this section we present the closed-form, optimal strategies for the problem given by (\ref{ProblemCont}) and (\ref{DPE}) in the cases in which the utility is exponential or of a mean-variance type, discussing the former in the first subsection and the latter in the second one.